MichaelCromer/hex/README.md

     make

 from the git root.
-Will create a `./build/` subdirectory with build objects.
-The executable is `./build/hex` for you to use as you see fit.
+Will create a `./bdl/` subdirectory with build objects.
+The executable is `./bdl/hex` for you to use as you see fit.

 ## Use

 Run `hex` from the command line with or without a filename argument.
-If pass a file name, `hex` will try to read it as a hex save file and load it for editing.
+If passed a file name, `hex` will try to read it as hex save data and load it for editing.
 Otherwise, you'll be opened up in a new empty world.

 ### Modes